 Bangkok, Thailand = 82 (1)

-These cities are in nations that are in stage two or three of the Demographic Transition.
-Development and implementation of technologies that lessen the use of fossil fuels or the emissions from fossil fuels would improve plight of countless millions of people.
-Increased prosperity would also lead to a greater demand by the populace for just such improvements.
-Prosperous societies create far less pollution on a per capita GDP basis than do poor ones.
-The wealthier a society becomes the more concerned they become about the environment.
-The poor are not stewards.
+These cities are in nations in stage two or three of the Demographic Transition.
+Developing and implementing technologies that lessen the use of fossil fuels or the emissions from fossil fuels would improve the plight of countless millions of people.
+Increased prosperity would also lead to greater demand by the populace for just such improvements.
+Prosperous societies create far less pollution on a per capita GDP basis than poor ones.
+The wealthier a society becomes, the more concerned they become about the environment.
+Poor people are not stewards.
 They are desperate survivors.
-The world needs every person to become a steward so that every corner of the earth can be filled with people using resources efficiently with least amount of harm to the natural order.
+The world needs every person to become a steward so that every corner of the earth can be filled with people using resources efficiently with the least harm to the natural order.

 Property rights and capital markets are the central issues blocking the growth of many developing countries.
 Until property owners know they will reap the rewards from investments they make in land and production facilities, they will not take the risks required to make improvements.
-As soon as they do the government or some powerful interest will simply seize what they have built up.
-Capital markets can not flourish because there are always clouds of doubt about who actually owns what.
-Property rights and capital markets in many impoverished countries would set the on a track toward prosperity and eventually less pollution.
+As soon as they do, the government or some powerful interest will simply seize what they have built up.
+Capital markets cannot flourish because there are always clouds of doubt about who owns what.
+Property rights and capital markets in many impoverished countries would set them on a track toward prosperity and, eventually, less pollution.

-There is an axiom that says that negative incentives encourage people to do the minimum they need to do in order to avoid being punished.
+There is an axiom that says that negative incentives encourage people to do the minimum they need to do to avoid being punished.
 Positive incentives encourage people to meet and excel the minimum.
-Therefore, we need to find ways that get people invested in environmental protection and avoid government mandated behaviors whenever possible.
+Therefore, we must find ways to get people invested in environmental protection and avoid government-mandated behaviors whenever possible.
 Here is one example from Africa.

-There many endangered species in Africa, elephants being one of them?
-Several countries have tried to protect elephants from poachers through tough regulations and they virtually all fail.
-The fact is that for villagers and people who live in close proximity to elephants, elephants are far from being considered a desirable exotic creature.
+There are many endangered species in Africa, elephants being one of them.
+Several countries have tried to protect elephants from poachers through tough regulations, and they virtually all fail.
+For villagers and people who live near elephants, elephants are far from being considered desirable exotic creatures.
 They are more like rats.
 They trample crops and destroy property.
 So when a poacher comes along and offers some cash to a villager for info on the location of some elephants, what do you think the villager will do?

-Safari operators have an interest in conserving the wildlife but they face an economic challenge.
-If they spend money on conservation it benefits not only them but all the either safari operators.
-They have to either increase their prices or reduce their profits relative to their competitors, so they too have incentives not to address the problem.
+Safari operators are interested in conserving wildlife but face an economic challenge.
+If they spend money on conservation, it benefits not only them but all other safari operators.
+They must either increase their prices or reduce their profits relative to their competitors so they have incentives not to address the problem.

 We need to resist central planning and draconian measures like the Kyoto Accords.
-The Kyoto Accords would have required the United States to cut its greenhouse emissions by 10% over a few short years but left China and India free to produce what the wanted.
-Had the Kyoto Accords been approved and honored, it likely would have caused a retrenchment in the world economy (US alone by about 2-3% in annual GDP) and caused more pollution.
+The Kyoto Accords would have required the United States to cut its greenhouse emissions by 10% over a few short years but left China and India free to produce what they wanted.
+Had the Kyoto Accords been approved and honored, it likely would have caused a retrenchment in the world economy (the U.S. alone by about 2-3% in annual GDP) and caused more pollution.
 Why?
 The Accords would have made many manufacturing operations finically unviable in the United States.
 Factories would close.
 Places like China would have picked up the slack in production.
 But Chinese pollution technology is much inferior to that in the West.
-They are without the trees and foliage that cover North America which is essential for processing carbon dioxide.
-Therefore, we would have been taking manufacturing away from the producers who produce the most products with the least amount of input and the least amount pollution per product, and would have been giving it to the nations that are the least efficient and most polluting.
+They are without the trees and foliage covering North America, essential for processing carbon dioxide.
+Therefore, we would have been taking manufacturing away from the producers who produce the most products with the least amount of input and the least amount of pollution per product and giving it to the nations that are the least efficient and most polluting.
 If reducing pollution and carbon dioxide emissions is the aim, then this is not the answer.

 A more viable concept seems to be something like the pollution credit model I described earlier.
 An international body would set standards for the maximum level of air pollution allowed in a geographic area.
-Pollution credits would be issued to each factory based on several factors like capacity, technology used and past performance.
-Factories that choose not to upgrade to cleaner technologies must buy credits in order to cover their excess pollution.
-Factories that do upgrade to cleaner technologies will have a surplus of credits to sell to other factories thus off-setting much of the cost for upgrading.
+Pollution credits would be issued to each factory based on capacity, technology, and past performance.
+Factories that choose not to upgrade to cleaner technologies must buy credits to cover their excess pollution.
+Factories that upgrade to cleaner technologies will have a surplus of credits to sell to other factories, thus offsetting much of the cost of upgrading.
 You can either pay more and pollute or pay more and upgrade.
-At some point it simply becomes cheaper to upgrade.
-An important feature of this arrangement is that rather then mandating technologies to be used it gives an incentive for factories to be innovative and possibly find pollution cutting methods that exceed existing technologies.
+At some point, it simply becomes cheaper to upgrade.
+An important feature of this arrangement is that instead of mandating technologies to be used, it incentivizes factories to be innovative and possibly find pollution-cutting methods that exceed existing technologies.

 Additionally, I think USAmericans need to be pushing for alternative fuels.
-My concerns are less about greenhouse gasses than they are about national security.
-Some of the most radical regimes on the face of the planet are funded through our consumption of petroleum.
-Alternative energy sources would both decrease the amount of money that flows to these radicals and the need for the USA to factor petroleum issues into its national security.
-Cutting off the flow of money to the powerbrokers who run these regimes might actually create an environment for more healthy societies to emerge.
+My concerns are less about greenhouse gases than they are about national security.
+Some of the most radical regimes on the face of the planet are funded through our petroleum consumption.
+Alternative energy sources would decrease the amount of money that flows to these radicals and the need for the USA to factor petroleum issues into its national security.
+Cutting off the money flow to the powerbrokers who run these regimes might create an environment for more healthy societies to emerge.

 Finally, there are the things we can do in our personal life.
 Here is a sampling of some things the Evangelical Climate Initiative (which I have been critical of) suggests you might do: